 The consolidated financial statements of the Group have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") and the disclosure requirements of the Hong Kong Companies Ordinance Cap.
-622 as set out below.
-The consolidated financial statements have been prepared under the historical cost convention.
+622. The consolidated financial statements have been prepared under the historical cost convention, except for financial assets and financial liabilities measured at fair value through profit or loss.